Germaine Greer: Teaching, marriage and television

 From 1968 to 1972, Greer worked as an assistant lecturer at the University of Warwick in Coventry, living at first in a rented bedsit in Leamington Spa with two cats and 300 tadpoles.
 In 1968 she was married for the first and only time, a marriage that ended in divorce in 1973.
 She met Paul du Feu, a King's College London English graduate who was working as a builder, outside a pub in Portobello Road, London, and after a brief courtship they married at Paddington Register Office, using a ring from a pawn shop.
 Du Feu had already been divorced and had two sons, aged 14 and 16, with his first wife.

 The relationship lasted only a few weeks.
 Apparently unfaithful to du Feu seven times in three weeks of marriage, Greer wrote that she had spent their wedding night in an armchair, because her husband, drunk, would not allow her in bed.
 Eventually, during a party near Ladbroke Grove, "'[h]e turned to me and sneered (drunk as usual): 'I could have any woman in this room.'
 'Except me,' I said, and walked away for ever.'"

 In addition to teaching, Greer was trying to make a name for herself in television.
 In 1967 she appeared in the BBC shows Good Old Nocker and Twice a Fortnight and had a starring role in a short film, Darling, Do You Love Me (1968), by Martin Sharp (the Australian artist and co-editor of Oz magazine) and Bob Whitaker.
 From 1968 to 1969 she featured in a Granada Television slapstick show, Nice Time, with Kenny Everett, Sandra Gough and Jonathan Routh.
 One set of outtakes found in Greer's archive at the University of Melbourne features her as a housewife bathing in milk delivered by Everett the milkman.
 She stated in 1995, that she had wanted to become a mother, but was forced to abandon this due to constant miscarriages.

+During her appointment in Coventry, Greer had a dinner with Tom Wolfe and Jim Haynes, immortalized in Wolfe's piece The "Me" Decade and the Third Great Awakening.
+At one point in the dinner, Greer intentionally set fire to her own hair out of boredom.